Query Complexity of Approximate Nash Equilibria: Open problems

 \item For an approximate (not well supported) Nash equilibrium, this result yields an exponential lower bound of the query complexity, only for the case where the approximation is $\varepsilon=O(1/n)$ (Theorem \ref{theo:ane}).
 The case of an $\varepsilon$-Nash equilibrium for \emph{constant} $\varepsilon$ remains open. \emph{What is the query complexity of an $\varepsilon$-Nash equilibrium for constant $\varepsilon$?}

-\item The result provides an exponential lower bound for games where the number of actions of each player is constant but huge ($m=10^4$), and the approximation is constant but tiny ($\varepsilon=10^{-8}$).
-It will be interesting to understand what happens in the cases where the number of actions is small (for example, $m=2$), or when the approximation size is bigger (for example, $0<<\varepsilon=1/2$). \emph{What is the query complexity of the problems $\ne(n,2,\varepsilon)$ and $\ne(n,m,\varepsilon)$ for\footnote{For $\varepsilon=1/2$ it is known that the query complexity is polynomial; see \cite{DMP} and \cite{FGGS}.} $\varepsilon<1/2$?}
+\item The result provides an exponential lower bound for constant but tiny approximation value, ($\varepsilon=\frac{1}{2}10^{-7}$).
+It will be interesting to improve the exponential lower bound for bigger values of $\varepsilon$. \emph{What is the query complexity of the problems $\ne(n,m,\varepsilon)$ for\footnote{For $\varepsilon=1/2$ it is known that the query complexity is polynomial; see \cite{DMP} and \cite{FGGS}.} $0<<\varepsilon<1/2$ and for constant $m$?}

 \item As mentioned in the Introduction, from the computational complexity perspective this result provides evidence that for these games there is no algorithm for computing an approximate Nash equilibrium with running time $poly(n)$, or equivalently $poly(\log(N))$ where $N=nm^n$ is the input size.
 To the best of our knowledge, even $poly(N)$ algorithm is not known for this class of games.
-Lipton, Mehta, and Markakis's \cite{LMM} sampling method provides an algorithm for computing an $\varepsilon$-Nash equilibrium with running time $poly(N^{\log N})$.
-Babichenko and Peretz \cite{BP} prove that the same sampling method finds an $\varepsilon$-Nash equilibrium in $poly(N^{\log \log N})$. \emph{Is there an algorithm that computes an $\varepsilon$-Nash equilibrium in $poly(N)$ steps?}
+Lipton, Markakis, and Mehta's \cite{LMM} sampling method provides an algorithm for computing an $\varepsilon$-Nash equilibrium with running time $poly(N^{\log N})$.
+Daskalakis and Papadimitriou \cite{DP} proved existence of $poly(N^{\log \log N})$ algorithm.
+Babichenko Barman and Peretz \cite{BBP} proves existence of $poly(N^{\log \log \log N})$ algorithm. \emph{Is there an algorithm that computes an $\varepsilon$-Nash equilibrium in $poly(N)$ steps?}

 \item As mentioned in Section \ref{sec:dyn}, query complexity protocol is a special case of communication complexity protocol, i.e., the communication complexity lower bound induces a query complexity lower bound, but not vice versa.
 We want to emphasize that the \emph{communication complexity of an approximate (well-supported or not) Nash equilibrium} remains an open question. \end{enumerate}